cloudposse/docs/content/geodesic/module/usage/with-kops.md

 ENV TF_VAR_parent_zone_name={KOPS_CLUSTER_PARENT_DNS_ZONE_NAME}
 ```

-Replace Replace with values to suit your specific project.
+Replace with values to suit your specific project.
 Note, the variables correspond to the outputs of the `terraform-aws-kops-state-backend` module, which follows a strict naming convention.

 {{< dialog type="code-block" icon="fa fa-code" title="Example" >}}
 ```